 We strongly recommend that you submit your entire appeal at one time, including all supporting documentation.
 If you choose to submit documentation separately from the rest of your appeal, you must include your name and M#, along with a note that it is to be added to the appeal you already submitted.
 Please note: Documentation that is received after an appeal is reviewed will not be considered: for this reason, if you choose to submit documentation separately from your appeal, we cannot guarantee that the documentation will be reviewed.

-MTSU's Institutional Review Panel (IRP) meets six times a year to review appeals; appeals can be submitted no more than 14 business days before each scheduled meeting.
+MTSU's Institutional Review Panel (IRP) meets six times a year to review appeals; appeals can be submitted no more than 14 calendar days before each scheduled meeting.
 For upcoming IRP meeting dates and appeal submission deadlines, please check the chart below.
 You may submit your appeal to the Scholarship Office (mail to MTSU Box 31, hand-deliver to JUB 206, or fax to 615-494-7770).
 You will be able to view the decision , by logging into RaiderNet, clicking on the Financial Aid tab, and selecting "Student Requirements".
 Additionally, you will receive a response via your permanent mailing address, approximately two weeks after the meeting date.

 Military Service: Requesting Exceptions to Residency and Enrollment Requirements